Strangers in Paradise: Plot

-The story primarily concerns the difficult relationship between two women, Helen Francine Peters (referred to as Francine throughout the series) and Katina Marie ("Katchoo") Choovanski, and their friend David Qin.
-Francine considers Katchoo her best friend; Katchoo is in love with Francine.
-David is in love with Katchoo (a relationship which Katchoo herself is deeply conflicted over).
+The story is centered on the stormy, lifelong relationship between two women, Francine Helena Peters and Katina Marie ("Katchoo") Choovanski, and their friend David Qin.
+Francine considers Katchoo her best, oldest friend.
+Katchoo makes no secret of her romantic attraction to Francine, creating tension each time Francine remains wary of fully committing to her.
+Meanwhile, Katchoo herself is deeply conflicted when David professes his love for her, as adamantly as she has declared her own love for Francine.

-The love triangle (which later expands into a love rectangle with the introduction of Casey Bullock, who marries Francine's ex-boyfriend Freddie Femur and later divorces him, in order to pursue both David and Katchoo) alternates with the mystery and intrigue regarding Katchoo's past as an underage lesbian call girl and the Parker Crime Syndicate.
-Run by David's lesbian sister Darcy, the "Parker Girls" work for the shadowy 'Big Six' organization, an international crime syndicate with influence over the world of politics.
-"Parker Girls" are highly trained women used by organized crime to control, manipulate, spy upon, and ultimately kill men and women in positions of power and authority, for the Big Six.
+The love triangle later expands to a love rectangle with the introduction of Casey Bullock, who marries Francine's ex-boyfriend Freddie Femur (on the rebound from Francine) early in the series and later divorces him, then goes on to pursue both David and Katchoo.

+Flashbacks and flash-forwards reveal more about the characters as the love story alternates with mystery, danger and intrigue, most of it stemming from Katchoo's past as an underage call girl who was taken in by David's lesbian sister, Darcy Parker (David's connection to Darcy only comes to light after he enters Katchoo's life).
+Darcy puts her "Parker Girls" to work for the shadowy Big Six organization, an international crime syndicate with influence over the world of politics.
+The Parker Girls are highly trained women, weaponized on targeted assignments by Darcy and the Big Six to control, manipulate, spy upon, and ultimately kill men and women in positions of power and authority.